 Puppy Care Notes and Information

-Green Valley puppies are used to being fed Advance Rehydratable puppy kibble, which is suitable for your puppy until they are 12 months of age.
-I feed the puppies at 6am, 12 midday and 6pm however this may not be possible for your schedules so ease them to two meal a day if so.
-Rehydratable is the smallest size kibble.
-They will only need the one bag of the rehydratable, the second bag you buy can be the Puppy Growth option.
+Green Valley puppies are used to being fed Advance Puppy Plus kibble (small dogs) and Advance Puppy Growth tinned food, which are suitable for your puppy until they are 12 months of age.
+I feed the puppies at 6am, 12ish midday and 6pm however this may not be possible for your schedules so ease them to two meal a day if so.

 Take note of the weight of your puppy every week or two (particularly in the early stages when they are growing rapidly).
 Your vet will weigh them as well when you get them vaccinated. *Please note the weight on the guide is estimated adult weight (which for a mini can be between 7kg – 13kg) not the weight of the puppy.